 From taxis to banks, regulation is quickly captured to stifle competition.
 Only it's usually polite not to say it out loud.
-Today's WSJ has a lovely little piece, Regulation is Good for Goldman confirming the former and violating the latter pattern.
+Today's WSJ has a lovely little piece,

 the Goldman Sachs CEO explained how higher regulatory costs are crushing the competition.